wfurphy/creative-button-card-templates/README.md

 1. Open a terminal on your HA install.
 2. Navigate to where you installed Creative Button-Card Templates (eg. `/config/creative-button-card-templates/`)

-3. Run `git pull` to get the latest files OR download the source from the [latest release](releases/latest) and replace the entire contents of the folder (unless you have created your own templates in the `custom` folder, make sure you don't replace those).
+> :raising_hand: _If you have made any changes to the source files (eg. modified files outside of the `custom` folder) then make sure to run `git stash` to stash them before you pull the latest changes.
+If you don't do this then you will lose those changes when you pull the latest files._

+#### Updating from v0.2.x (Updating from v0.3+ skip this step)

+3. Make sure you're on the `master` branch (`git branch --show-current`), if not (`git checkout master`) and run `git pull`. then continue to step 4.

+#### Updating from v0.3+

+4. run 'bin/update' to update the source files and export the latest `cbc.yml`.

 ### Storage (UI) Mode

 1. a.
 Copy the contents of [`cbc.yml` from the latest release](https://github.com/wfurphy/creative-button-card-templates/releases/latest/download/cbc.yml)
     OR
    b.
-If you originally cloned this repository and/or created custom templates, follow steps 1-3 above and then run `bin/export` and copy the contents of the resulting `cbc.yml`.
+If you originally cloned this repository and/or created custom templates, follow steps 1-4 above and then run `bin/export` and copy the contents of the resulting `cbc.yml`.
 2. Open a browser and navigate to your Home Assistant dashboard.
 3. Click the three dots in the top right corner and choose `Edit Dashboard`.
 4. Click three dots again and choose `Raw Configuration Editor`.